 STATE MEDICAL INSURANCE – ACCIDENT MEDICAL BILLS AND ADDITIONAL COMPENSATION

-In Minnesota, there are more than a million people who are on Medical Assistance or Medicaid.
-State health insurance can be crucial to the health an wellbeing of many people.
+More than a million people in Minnesota are on Medical Assistance or Medicaid.
+State health insurance is crucial to the health and wellbeing of many people.
 For example, people with a serious chronic illness are less likely to be working, so they don’t get their health insurance through work.
 For many people, state health insurance is the only way they can get medical treatment.

-When someone who gets their medical insurance through the state is injured in an accident, there are several issues that some up.
+When someone who gets medical insurance through the state is injured in an accident, there are several issues that some up.
 People want to know if the state will still pay medical bills when they were injured in an accident caused by another person, like a car accident.
 The answer to that question is yes.
-Although other insurance may be required to pay some medical bills first, state medical insurance is still also responsible for payment.
-This is true no matter how the accident happened and whose fault it is.
+Although other insurance (like auto insurance) may be required to pay some medical bills first, state medical insurance is still also responsible for payment.
+This is true no matter how the accident happened, and whoever’s fault it is.